jonkemp/slush-backbone/README.md

 > Slush generator for Backbone.js web apps

+## Features

+### Includes:
+* HTML5 Boilerplate
+* jQuery
+* Modernizr
+* Bootstrap
+* Backbone.js
+* Underscore.js

+### What you can do:
+* Watch and compile Sass files automatically
+* Automatically wire-up dependencies installed with Bower
+* Start a server to preview your code with LiveReload
+* Automatically lint your scripts
+* Concatenate and minify CSS and JavaScript files

 For more information on what this generator can do for you, take a look at the [gulp plugins](https://github.com/jonkemp/slush-backbone/blob/master/templates/package.json) used in the `package.json`.
 Please see the [gulpfile.js](https://github.com/jonkemp/slush-backbone/blob/master/templates/gulpfile.js) for up to date information on what is supported.

 ## Getting Started